mkudija/mkudija.github.io/reading-notes/_md/2022-01-22-Aftermath.md

 ## Introduction
 - [[Inflation]] is a psychological phenomenon based on expectations: money supply can lead to inflation but inflation requires a catalyst (4)
 	- "[[Inflation]] is always and everywhere a psychological phenomenon.
 When citizens lose confidence in a form of money, velocity takes off."
 (8)
-- *[[2021-03-05-The Deficit Myth]]*: "Contrary to the leanings of modern monetary theorists like Professor [[Stephanie Kelton]], the Fed does not have an unlimited capacity to monetize debt.
+- *[[2021-03-05-The Deficit Myth|The Deficit Myth]]*: "Contrary to the leanings of modern monetary theorists like Professor [[Stephanie Kelton]], the Fed does not have an unlimited capacity to monetize debt.
 The constraint is not legal, but psychological.
 There is an invisible confidence boundary on the size of the Fed's balance sheet.
 The Fed cannot cross this boundary without destroying confidence in the central bank and the dollar...A central bank will find out the hard way instantaneously when they cross it."
 (11)
 - [[Gerald Ford]]'s two great contributions were 1) the [[Helsinki Accords]] which recognized human right and freedom in Soviet States, setting the stage for [[John Paul II]]'s activities in Poland, among others; and 2) the legalization of the owning of gold: "Freedom to own gold means freedom from inflation, freedom from banks, and freedom from digital surveillance and hacking...Americans can create a personal gold standard thanks to the emancipation from fiat money afforded by [[Gerald Ford]]."
 (15-17)